DataStax-Academy/zdm-scenario-katapod/step2.md

 Support for it in the instructions, either alongside or instead of the "UI way", will be added._

-_Your brand new database is created and has the right schema.
+_🗒️ Your brand new database is created and has the right schema.
 Now you can start setting up the ZDM process, instructing it to use Astra DB as target._

 <!-- NAVIGATION -->